txwizard/ConsoleAppAids3/docfx_project/index.md

 using directive `WizardWrx.ConsoleAppAids3` to any source file in which you want ready access to its classes.

-Use the links in the table of contents along the left side of this page to view the documentation.
+Click the __Api Documentation__ link above to display the table of contensts for the detailed documentation of all classes and their constants, properties, and methods.

 *	__ConsoleAppStateManager__ is an `WizardWrx.DLLServices2.StateManager`
 adapter, which exposes the adapted object through its read only